sherwoodben/bUnitTests/README.md

 That test will pass!
 The following test, named "one_is_even" will fail:

-    bTEST_FUNCTION(one_is_even)
+    bTEST_FUNCTION(one_is_even, "example group")
     {
         std::cout << "Some output\n";
         bTEST_ASSERT(1 % 2 == 0);
     }

-And when the test application runs, the results of "one_is_odd" and "one_is_even" will be printed to the console along with some information about which test is currently running.
+When the test application runs, the results of "one_is_odd" and "one_is_even" will be printed to the console along with some information about which test is currently running.

 Notice the call to `std::cout` in the "one_is_even" test-- if this were actually printed to the console it would disrupt the output of the test results!
 Instead, the calls to `std::cout` in the tests are redirected to a log file.
 The log file's name is controllable via providing a definition for `bTESTS_LOG_FILE`.
 If no definition is provided the default of "tests.txt" is used.
 Logging can be disabled entirely by defining `bTESTS_NO_LOG`.

+Additionally, notice the second parameter in the second call to the bTEST_FUNCTION.
+This (optional) string literal parameter is used to group tests such that their outputs in the log file will be closer together, since tests are per group in sequence.
+Tests which are not provided a group name are automatically added to a group named "ungrouped"-- that is `bTEST_FUNCTION(one_is_odd)` is equivalent to `bTEST_FUNCTION(one_is_odd, "ungrouped")`.

 The application returns 0 if all tests pass, and -1 if any test fails.
 This allows the application to be used as some sort of tooling for a build step for more complicated projects!